mitzeus/screenon-makes-programs-run/README.md

 Before running the following command, make sure you have the latest version of Python installed on your PC first! (download at https://www.python.org/downloads/)

+AS OF 2025, WMIC IS NOW DEPRECATED IN FAVOR OF POWERSHELL AND NEED TO BE MANUALLY ENABLED IN CERTAIN VERSIONS OF Windows 10 AND Windows 11

 Then, in your Terminal run:

     python screenon-makes-programs-run.py